odoo/odoo/doc/python3.rst

   .. important::

-      Prefer using :func:`odoo.tools.pycompat.keys`,
-      :func:`odoo.tools.pycompat.values` and :func:`odoo.tools.pycompat.items`
-      return cross-version iterators.
-When needing actual lists (e.g. to modify a dictionary during iteration), wrap one of the calls above in a ``list()``.
+      When the result of the above methods is used for more than a one-shot loop (e.g. to be included in returned value), or when the dict needs to be modified during iteration, wrap the calls in a ``list()``.

 builtins
 --------